This post contains affiliate links. We may earn a small commission if you decide to make a purchase through these links, at no additional cost to you.

 First things first, this is not your typical Florida State Park.
 Weeki Wachee Springs State Park is a little slice of Old Florida, mixed with a lot of tourists and crowds.

-This park can be a challenge to get into.
+This park is notoriously challenging to get into.
 On a summer weekend, you MUST arrive before park opening to get in before the park reaches capacity.
+We recommend arriving at least 45 minutes prior to the park opening.
 Even summer weekdays also often reach capacity before the afternoon.
 Note that once the park reaches capacity, admissions will stop for the remainder of the day.

 If you plan on visiting the park, we highly suggest signing up for their text message service that lets you know each day when the park reaches capacity.
 If you sign up at least a week in advance, you can get a pretty good idea of what time the park will fill up on that day of the week.
 Text “WEEKI” to 82149.